-The guiz will assess your understanding of the content presented within this unit as outlined below.
+The Online Quiz will assess your understanding of the content presented within this unit as outlined below.

-- Questions may be drawn from lectures, additional resources provided (e.g. prescribed readings), or tutorial presentations. - Questions will be drawn from a resource bank, to allow tests to be different for each student.

-Questions may include multiple-choice, short answer, or image interpretation format.

-• It is recommended that you have a calculator available when sitting a quiz.

-Quiz can be accessed through the assessment tab on Moodle at the assigned time.

-Students will have 80 minutes to complete the guiz.
+- Questions may be drawn from lectures, additional resources provided (e.g. prescribed readings), or tutorial presentations. - Questions will be drawn from a resource bank, to allow tests to be different for each student. - Questions may include multiple-choice, short answer, or image interpretation format. - It is recommended that you have a calculator available when sitting a quiz. - Quiz can be accessed through the assessment tab on Moodle at the assigned time. - Students will have 80 minutes to complete the quiz.

-Once started, the quiz cannot be paused or restarted.
-Only one attempt per quiz is permitted.
 Please note:

-- It is the student's responsibility to commence the online quiz before 6:40 pm Friday 22n April 2022 (AEST). - The quiz will automatically close and submit completed student answers once the allocated time has elapsed. - The duration of the quiz is tailored to promote recall of fact, rather than research of answers unknown.

-Students are reminded that IT support from the university Information and Technology Division (TASAC) is only available during AEST business hours (Monday to Friday).

-This assessment is to be undertaken as an individual.
-Colluding with other students on non-group work tasks is considered academic misconduct, and may lead to action being taken by the Deputy Dean of Learning and Teaching HMAS.

-Students are advised to refer to the 'Assessment Policy and Procedure (Higher Education Coursework)' document for additional university guidelines regarding assessments.
+- Once started, the quiz cannot be paused or restarted.
+Only one attempt per quiz is permitted. - It is the student's responsibility to commence the Online Quiz with adequate time to complete the test prior to the close time. - The guiz will automatically close and submit completed student answers once the allocated time has elapsed. - The duration of the quiz is tailored to promote recall of fact, rather than research of answers unknown. - Students are reminded that IT support from the university Information and Technology Division (TASAC) is only available during AEST business hours (Monday to Friday). - This assessment is to be undertaken as an individual.
+Colluding with other students on non-group work tasks is considered academic misconduct, and may lead to action being taken by the Deputy Dean of Learning and Teaching HMAS. - Students are advised to refer to the 'Assessment Policy and Procedure (Higher Education Coursework)' document for additional university guidelines regarding assessments.